 What is a coffee liqueur?
-The category is broad: all you need to do is take an alcohol base (it can be anything from amaro to vodka), infuse it with coffee, and add additional flavorings like vanilla and honey.
+The category is broad: All you need to do is take an alcohol base (it can be anything from amaro to vodka), infuse it with coffee, and add additional flavorings, like vanilla and honey.
 Australian-made Mr. Black uses a vodka base and combines it with cold brew, making it a great option for an espresso martini.
 New Orleans’ Bittermens uses chicory root and locally sourced coffee to make a bitter, earthy sippable spirit.

 Here are the best coffee liqueurs to drink now, as recommended by bartenders.

-Best Overall: St. George Spirits NOLA Coffee Liqueur
+St. George Spirits NOLA Coffee Liqueur

-“St. George NOLA Coffee Liqueur is our favorite coffee liqueur!" says Darlin Kulla, the beverage director and sommelier at KNEAD Hospitality + Design in Washington, D.C.
+“St. George NOLA Coffee Liqueur is our favorite coffee liqueur," says Darlin Kulla, the beverage director and sommelier at KNEAD Hospitality + Design in Washington, D.C.
 "A distinctive mix of freshly roasted Arabica beans, French-roasted chicory root, and Madagascar vanilla, it's complex and earthy with a touch of sweetness.
 It is delicious by itself as an after-dinner drink but also makes the best White Russian."

 Dave Smith, the head distiller at Oakland, California-based St. George, was inspired by New Orleans' famous chicory coffee when creating this coffee liqueur.
 Its Ethiopian Yirgacheffe beans are roasted locally then cold-infused in vodka and water before distillation.
 The liqueur is also a favorite of Gavin Humes, the food and beverage director at Scratch Bar & Kitchen in Los Angeles.
 To him, the fruit notes balance out its strong, dark roast coffee flavor and you only need a small amount to enhance your favorite cocktail.

-Most Versatile: Kahlúa Original Coffee Liqueur
+Kahlúa Original Coffee Liqueur

 “My personal favorite coffee liqueur is Kahlúa,” says Kira Calder, the general manager at Lona Cocina & Tequileria in Fort Lauderdale, Florida.

 One of the best-known coffee liqueurs on the market, Kahlúa was created in Veracruz, Mexico, from sugar cane rum, vanilla bean, and Arabica coffee beans.
 It still has strong ties to the area, where it runs a program to sustainably source its coffee beans from farmers in the Veracruz region.
-Deep brown in color, the spirit is 21% alcohol by volume (ABV).
+Deep brown in color, the spirit is 21 percent alcohol by volume (ABV).

 A frequent ingredient in espresso martinis, try it in a Sombrero or a Brave Bull, or utilize it in cooking and make a Kahlúa Bowl.
 “Kahlúa is smooth and versatile, it can be used for after-dinner cocktails or served neat like a cordial,” says Calder.
-“I also put it in our Mexican Iced Coffees.”
+“I also put it in our Mexican iced coffees.”

-Best for Espresso Martinis: Mr. Black Cold Brew Coffee Liqueur
+Mr. Black Cold Brew Coffee Liqueur

 When looking to make an espresso martini, Victor Bautista at Concord Hill in Brooklyn, New York, reaches for Mr. Black, which is technically a cold brew liqueur.
-"It is made with 100% specialty-grade Arabica coffee that is blended with pure Australian wheat vodka and cane sugar," he explains.
+"It is made with 100 percent specialty-grade Arabica coffee that is blended with pure Australian wheat vodka and cane sugar," he explains.
 "I love it because it is very boozy yet smooth, plus the vodka base makes it great for espresso martinis and coffee negronis.”

-Best for Black Russians: Jägermeister Cold Brew Coffee
+Jägermeister Cold Brew Coffee